azurecitadel/azurecitadel/content/terraform/fundamentals/09-import.md

     The good news is that it is pretty quick to deconstruct the output and work out what is important, and experience helps.

     First of all, ignore those lines that include `(known after apply)`.
-The only ones that we need to pay attention to are those which have changes, deletes or adds where the target state is shown as a literal string.
+The only ones that we need to pay attention to are those which have changes, deletes or adds where the target state is shown as a specific value such as a literal string or boolean.

     The output below has been manually truncated to help you to focus on what is important.
-Add the initial state for these to the config files and you should eventually get to a clean plan.
+Update the config files with the correct arguments and you should eventually get to a clean plan with no diff.

     {{< raw >}}
 <pre style="color:white; background-color:black">